aces/Loris-MRI/README.md

    cd /data/$projectname/bin
    git clone https://github.com/aces/Loris-MRI.git mri
    ```

-  Note: Ensure that the permissions on /data/$projectname are such that lorisadmin and the Apache linux user can read/execute

 2. Install dicom-archive-tools sub-repo within the mri/ directory (created by the git clone command):